SAP-samples/abap-platform-rap-workshops/rap6xx/rap620/exercises/ex3/README.md

 # TOC
 [Home](../../readme.md#exercises)
-# Exercise 3: Consume a remote API based on an OData service
+# Consume a remote API based on an OData service

 ## Introduction